 While you ponder what aspects of your marketing plan addresses the two very important, but linked questions above, let me throw out another thought.
 Social Media is FREE, except that it takes time.
 So what I want marketers to think about is how can you maximize your programs to include FREE in them?

 - Does that mean you set up a Facebook site for your business?
 Probably.
-Or at least you should see if you competitors are there.
+Or at least you should see if your target marketing and/or competitors are there.
 Your business is not exempt from social media platforms.

 - Does it mean you monitor certain hashtags/search terms on Twitter?
 Yes, you need to know those industry thought leaders and what they are saying.

-When was the last time you Google-d your business?
-If it has been a year or more, go out there again and see what, if anything has changed.
-While your customers might be prospects, get a social media presence so decision makers can check you out.
-Trust me, they are Google-ing you, reviewing message boards and checking out other online avenues already.
+Get a social media presence so decision makers can check you out.
+Trust me, they are Google-ing you, reading reviews, and checking out other online avenues already.
 It makes sense to control some part of the conversation.
 Start listening to what others are saying.
-Take the initiative to get at the top of the Search Engine Optimization list by listening and responding.
+Take the initiative to jump into the conversation by listening and responding.

 Mandatory marketing prep work